5 Steps to a Surprisingly Happy Solo Birthday

 Let’s face it, there are very few of us who enjoy the idea of spending our birthdays completely alone.
-Even the most introverted and solo-happy among us are socially indoctrinated to seek out the company of others for at least part of this milestone day.
-The birthday blues are real, and we are so used to the idea of birthdays surrounded by other people that it can be hard to imagine spending it by ourselves – let alone enjoying it!
+Even the most introverted and solo-happy among us have been taught to seek out company for at least part of this milestone day.
+The birthday blues are real.
+We are so used to the idea of birthdays surrounded by other people that it can be hard to imagine spending it by ourselves – let alone enjoying it!

 - Decide what kind of day you want before you get there – and make a plan